The Rise.

 My friends still see me as me.
 Byron, as a place, will always receive me exactly as I am.
 I can come and go and slip back into its rhythm as though no time has passed.
 So what was I clinging to?

-I was desperately holding onto the woman I became while living here.
+I was holding onto the version of myself that was born here.

 She arrived innocently, stripped back from the reality she’d been living in for so damn long and chose to leave behind everything familiar.
 She stripped herself of old burdens and allowed a completely different perspective on life to emerge.
 She chose courage over comfort and walked directly into the unknown.